arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 In this hands-on lab, you will learn how to:

-- Create a Windows Azure Web Site with Microsoft Visual Studio 2013
+- Create a Microsoft Azure Web Site with Microsoft Visual Studio 2013
 - Use Microsoft Visual Studio 2013 to build a new ASP.NET MVC 5 application
-- Deploy an ASP.NET application to Windows Azure Websites using Web Deploy from Visual Studio
+- Deploy an ASP.NET application to Microsoft Azure Websites using Web Deploy from Visual Studio
-- Configure a Windows Azure Web Site with Git Repository enabled to publish an ASP.NET MVC 5 application using Git
+- Configure a Microsoft Azure Web Site with Git Repository enabled to publish an ASP.NET MVC 5 application using Git

 <a name="Prerequisites"></a>
 ### Prerequisites ###